Lightweight CNN-Based DDoS Detection for Resource-Constrained Edge Networks: Results

 The proposed CNN model demonstrates proficiency in classifying previously unseen traffic flows, distinguishing them as benign or malicious, and specifically identifying DDoS attacks.
 The model was evaluated against a dataset comprising $2000$ previously unseen DDoS flow samples from the CIC Dataset.
 We used a confusion matrix (Figure \ref{fig:Figure6}) to calculate the metrics that were outlined in section \ref{subsec5}.

-The results outlined in Table \ref{tab:results} underscore the model's capability to effectively classify network traffic flows, distinguishing between benign and malicious (DDoS) attacks with remarkable precision.
+The results outlined in Table \ref{tab:deployment-implications} underscore the model's ability to effectively classify network traffic flows, distinguishing benign from malicious (DDoS) attacks with remarkable precision.
 Notably, the recall value (0.9784) emphasizes the model's proficiency in correctly identifying a substantial proportion of actual malicious flows.

+These results suggest that the model is most appropriate as an early-warning detector in an edge-security pipeline.
+High precision is important because false positives can disrupt legitimate users, while high recall is important because missed attack flows can allow resource exhaustion to continue.
+The observed processing time further supports the feasibility of low-latency classification, although future work should measure inference latency, memory footprint, and throughput on actual resource-constrained hardware.

-The model's accuracy of .9883, while maintaining a high True Positive Rate ($TPR$) and low False Positive Rate ($FPR$) (less than .01), further highlights its robustness in distinguishing between benign and malicious traffic flows.
+The model's accuracy of .9883, along with a high True Positive Rate ($TPR$) and a low False Positive Rate ($FPR$) (less than .01), further highlights its robustness in distinguishing between benign and malicious traffic flows.
 Moreover, the $F1$ score of .9824 attests to the model's equilibrium between precision and recall.

 One of the unique features of this model is its efficiency in processing data, as elucidated in Section \ref{sec2}.
-The testing set, which encompassed a significantly larger number of packets, was processed in just 0.28 seconds while consistently achieving high positive rates and minimizing both false positives and false negatives (both less than .01) as seen in Figure \ref{fig:Figure6}.
+The testing set, which encompassed a significantly larger number of packets, was processed in just 0.28 seconds while consistently achieving high positive rates and minimizing both false positives and false negatives (both less than 0.01), as shown in Figure \ref{fig:Figure6}.

 Collectively, these exceptional metrics illustrate the model's potential for practical deployment in network security, particularly concerning DDoS attack detection, where timely identification and mitigation are paramount.